gavinnn101/osrs_acc_creator_gui/README.md

     - Proxy support (username/password or IP Authentication supported)
   - Bot Client Settings (Tribot/OSBot - optional)
     - Use any script in your account's repo (script arguments supported)
+    -OSBot:
+      - Can use a local script via script name or an SDN script via script ID(https://osbot.org/forum/topic/155007-how-to-find-script-id-for-free-scripts/)
   - Creator GUI features
     - Multithreaded so no freezes or glitches while creating accounts
     - Save full console output to log file